 Nearly new models are being kept above £10,000 by main dealers.
 2 year old diesels with up to 20,000 miles are down to a more appealing £8,000, or if you shop around and haggle, £7,000.
 5 door models can be as much as £4-800 more than 3 doors.

 Really, 3 year old cars, with full service history and 12 months MOT are going to be the value cars, as the 1-2 year old motors still have the 'new car halo' effect.
 Prices on nearly new cars will soften when this design has been around longer.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Ford Fiesta you would aim to buy a 6 year old and you can keep it for some time before needing to worry about a big drop in value.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Ford Fiesta you would aim to buy a 0 year old and sell it before it is 0 years old.

 Diesel Ford Fiesta cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.